near/docs/docs/3.tutorials/examples/advanced-xcc.md

 ## Structure of the Example

-The smart contract, available in two flavors: rust and javascript
+The smart contract is available in two flavors: Rust and JavaScript

 <Tabs>